 A number of government ministries and organisations play important roles in promoting inbound foreign investment.
 The Ministry of Foreign Affairs has a considerable role, both formally and informally, in leading negotiations for investment treaties.
-In addition, the Ministry of Economy, Trade and Industry also plays an important role in relation to current and foreseeable activities of the Japanese government or firms in relation to BITs and FTAs (EPAs).
-JETRO is a government-related body that works to promote mutual trade and investment between Japan and the rest of the world.
+In addition, the Ministry of Economy, Trade and Industry also plays an important role in relation to current and foreseeable activities of the Japanese government or firms in relation to bilateral investment treaties (BITs) and free-trade agreements (FTAs) (economic partnership agreements (EPAs)).
+Japan External Trade Organization (JETRO) is a government-related body that works to promote mutual trade and investment between Japan and the rest of the world.
 Originally established in 1958 to promote Japanese exports abroad, JETRO's core focus has recently shifted towards promoting inbound foreign direct investment and helping small and medium-sized Japanese firms to maximise their potential in global exports.